Please check out: HOT ROD GARDEN TRACTOR PULLERS ASSOCIATION

 The camshaft, lifters and cam pin in the 10hp, 12hp, 14hp, 16hp engines will all interchange.
 Their camshafts all have the same lift, too.
 The only exception is the cam that's designed for the 18hp OHV single cylinder cast iron block Kohler engine.
 It has the same lift as the flathead engine cams (.324"), but increased duration from 223º (flathead cam) to 256º (18hp cam).
 The 18hp cam will help the 10-16hp K-series and Magnum flathead engines produce more power and torque up to approximately 4,000 rpm.
 Because of it's limited duration, it won't help to increase the compression much above 4,000 rpm, which makes it ideal for use in a stock governed engine.
 By the way - the 18hp cam doesn't have enough duration to make the engine have a "loping" sound at idle.
 It makes the engine sound like a stock short-duration cam.

-Gear.
 Good for above 4,000 rpm up to wide open throttle.
-Will not explode
+Will not explode or flex

-or flex at high rpms like the nylon governor gears sometimes do.
-OEM Kohler
+at high rpms like the nylon governor gears sometimes do.
+OEM Kohler part

-stub shaft for governor gear in 6¼hp-16hp Kohler single & twin cylinder
+for governor gear in 6¼hp-16hp Kohler single & twin cylinder flathead

 |Genuine OEM Kohler